jobapp/Med263-Group4/README.md

 df.loc[df["vital_status"]=="Dead"].head()
 ```

-This code below "regularizes" the timepoint data into one table by choosing the column depending on the patient's vital status (Dead/Alive).
+This code below "regularizes" the timepoint data into one column by choosing the approrpiate column depending on the patient's vital status (Dead/Alive).

 ```python
 df["days_to_last_followup"] = pd.to_numeric(df["days_to_last_followup"],errors="coerce")